Lukas-Talaga/Lukas-Talaga.github.io/README.md

 **Reflect on the process you used last week, how can you make the process work better?**

 I have consistently had this issue of worry and anxiety making it difficult to press on, focus, and get things done, but I seem to have found a system that works.
 My belief is that I reached a point with job applications that it became much easier to apply as I got into a routine.
 In fact, it has gotten to the point where I'm having a hard time working on homework and projects because I keep getting distracted finding jobs I want to apply for.
 It's becomming addicting and I think part of that is because I eventually realized that a lot of this is a numbers game.
 So the more applications I send out, the less stressed and worried I am because every additional application, even if it's not my best, is only increasing my odds.

+---

+### Week 12

+**What did you do last week?**

+This past week was mostly a continuation of the previous week.
+I have now applied to 100 jobs, and day by day it gets easier as I become more comfortable with the process and continue to develop my system.
+I also took a break one day to spend a solid 8 hours making my resume and cover letter even stronger than before.
+It makes me feel bad about the jobs I already applied to, but there will always be improvements I can make, and there’s no going back.
+I can only count on these changes being helpful for the future.
+I was also quite pleased this week because I found three jobs I’m genuinely excited about and that I think I have a good chance with.
+I surprised myself, though, because they aren’t the pure data/coding jobs I initially targeted.
+Instead, one is focused on scientific compliance (including data), one is a data scientist position that acts as a liaison between business, R&D, and clinical teams, and one is a pharmaceutical compound management role that incorporates data science and software engineering.
+They’re all relatively entry-level, but I’m more excited because I believe I have a genuine chance thanks to connections from my previous position.
+My previous manager has already submitted recommendations for the first two, and the third is with a company I worked very closely with in my previous role.

+**What do you plan to do this week?**

+Next week, after I submit these three applications tomorrow (it took a bit of coordination to get the recommendations), I’m going to slow down slightly on the search to focus more on potential interviews.
+I have already started preparing, but I want to spend more time brushing up on skills I haven’t used in a while that are listed in the job postings I’m targeting.
+For me, that will mostly mean refreshing my machine learning, statistics, and data science skills/libraries.
+I’ve started talking with ChatGPT extensively to get a sense of what questions I might be asked, and I’m using that to structure my learning process.
+I’m less worried about making a silly coding mistake or failing a pointless algorithms question and more concerned about not remembering what the coefficients in logistic regression represent, or something along those lines.
+I get the sense that data-focused positions might ask more relevant questions that matter to the job and can’t be dismissed as merely a momentary lapse in memory like a typical LeetCode question.

+**Are there any impediments in your way?**

+Oddly enough, my major impediment right now is holding back on applying and searching for jobs.
+I need to focus on the end of the semester and also prepare myself in case I get lucky with an interview.
+There’s always that fear of potentially missing out, but at this point it sometimes feels I’ve found and applied to every job in the US that I genuinely think I have a shot at.
+The final projects and exams will take up some time and I’m bound to feel stressed, but the thought of finishing school (for now) has been keeping me mentally strong.
+I see the end!!!

+**Reflect on the process you used last week, how can you make the process work better?**

+I’ve surprised myself with how much progress I’ve made in my time management, focus, and mental health this semester, so I’m just going to keep doing what I’ve been doing.
+I initially thought this course would just keep me accountable, but reflecting on everything each week has essentially forced me to journal, a process I typically despise, and I believe it’s been very valuable for understanding how I work and making meaningful adjustments.
+I don't just feel accountable for spending three hours a week; I feel accountable for making meaningful progress toward my development as a professional, and it's been massively helpful.